Nuclear fusion

 To carry out nuclear fusion reactions, the following requirements must be met:

-• Achieve a very high temperature to separate the electrons from the nucleus and make it approach another, overcoming the electrostatic repulsion forces.
+• Achieving a very high temperature to separate the electrons from the nucleus and force the nucleus to approach another nucleus, overcoming electrostatic repulsion forces.
 The gaseous mass composed of free electrons and highly ionized atoms is called plasma.

-• Confinement is necessary to keep the plasma at an elevated temperature for a minimum of time.
+• Confinement is necessary to keep the plasma at a high temperature for a minimum amount of time.

-• The density of the plasma must be sufficient so that the nuclei are close to each other and can generate nuclear fusion reactions.
+• The density of the plasma must be sufficient for the nuclei to be close to each other and be able to generate nuclear fusion reactions.

 Confinement for nuclear fusion

-The conventional confinements used in nuclear fission reactors are not possible due to the high plasma temperatures they must endure.
+The conventional confinements used in nuclear fission reactors are not possible due to the high plasma temperatures they must withstand.
 For this reason, two important confinement methods have been developed:

-• Nuclear fusion by inertial confinement (ICF): It consists of creating a medium so dense that the particles have almost no chance of escaping without colliding with each other.
+• Inertial confinement fusion (ICF): This involves creating a medium so dense that particles have almost no chance of escaping without colliding with each other.

-• Nuclear fusion by magnetic confinement (MCF): The electrically charged particles of the plasma are trapped in a reduced space by the action of a magnetic field.
-The most developed device has a toroidal shape and is called Tokamak.
+• Magnetic confinement fusion (MCF): Electrically charged plasma particles are trapped in a confined space by the action of a magnetic field.
+The most advanced device is toroidal and called a tokamak.

-The atomic elements normally used in nuclear fusion reactions are Hydrogen and its isotopes: Deuterium (D) and Tritium (T).
+The atomic elements commonly used in nuclear fusion reactions are hydrogen and its isotopes: deuterium (D) and tritium (T).
 The most important fusion reactions are:

 D + T -> 4He + n + 17.6 MeV

-By fusing a Deuterium nucleus with a Tritium nucleus, a Helium nucleus is obtained formed by two neutrons and two protons, releasing 1 neutron and 17.6 MeV of energy.
+By fusing a Deuterium nucleus with a Tritium nucleus, a helium-4 nucleus (with 2 protons and 2 neutrons) is formed and a free neutron is released along with 17.6 MeV of energy.

 D + D -> 3He + n + 3.2 MeV

-By fusing two Deuterium nuclei, a Helium nucleus formed by one neutron and two protons is obtained, releasing one neutron and 3.2 MeV of energy.
+By fusing two Deuterium nuclei, a Helium nucleus is obtained consisting of one neutron and two protons, releasing one neutron and 3.2 MeV of energy.

 D + D --> T + p + 4.03 MeV